-Children normally do not need to be tested for LDL levels.
-However, children who are at a greater risk—such as those who are obese or who have diabetes or hypertension—should have their first testing done between the ages of 2 and 10.
+Children normally don’t need to be tested for LDL levels.
+However, children who are at a greater risk — such as those who are obese or who have diabetes or hypertension — should have their first LDL testing done between the ages of 2 and 10.

 High cholesterol does not generally cause any symptoms, so it is necessary to check for it routinely.
-High cholesterol raises your chances of having certain medical conditions, some of which are life-threatening.
-These include:
+High cholesterol raises your chances of having certain medical conditions, some of which are life threatening.

 You should not eat or drink for 10 hours before the test, since food and drinks can temporarily change the levels of cholesterol in your blood.
 However, it is okay to have water.
-You may wish to schedule your test for first thing in the morning so that you do not need to fast during the day.
+You may wish to schedule your test for first thing in the morning so you don’t need to fast during the day.

-Make sure to tell your doctor if you are taking any over-the-counter drugs, prescription medications, or herbal supplements.
-Certain medications can affect your LDL levels, and your doctor may ask you to stop taking the medication or change the dose before your test.
+Make sure to tell your doctor if you’re taking any over-the-counter drugs, prescription medications, or herbal supplements.
+Certain medications can affect your LDL levels, and your doctor may ask you to stop taking medications or change your dose before your test.

 An LDL test only requires a simple blood sample.
 This may also be called a venipuncture, or blood draw.
 The technician will begin by cleaning the area where the blood will be drawn with antiseptic.
-Blood is usually taken from a vein inside your wrist or on the back of your hand.
+Blood is usually taken from a vein at your elbow or on the back of your hand.

-When he or she is done drawing blood, a bandage will be applied to the wound.
+When they are done drawing blood, a bandage will be applied to the wound.
 You should apply pressure to the wound for several minutes to help stop the bleeding and prevent bruising.
 Your blood will be sent to a medical lab to be tested for LDL levels.

 Children under the age of 2 are too young to be tested for LDL.
 Also, individuals who have undergone an acute illness or stressful situation, such as surgery or a heart attack, should wait six weeks before having their LDL test done.
 Illness and acute stress can cause LDL levels to temporarily lower.

-New mothers must wait six weeks after giving birth before having their LDL levels tested, since pregnancy temporarily increases their LDL cholesterol.
+New mothers must wait six weeks after giving birth before having their LDL levels tested, since pregnancy temporarily increases their LDL cholesterol levels.